vk-cs/docs-public/docs/en/applications-and-services/1cgrm/about/about.md

 Working with a ready-made 1C application has advantages over deploying your own server and setting up software:

-- **Fast access.** The work is carried out through a web browser, where the application is accessed from any computer connected to the Internet.
+- **Fast access**.
+The work is carried out through a web browser, where the application is accessed from any computer connected to the Internet.
-- **Free trial period** .
+- **Free trial period**.
 The ability to test the service and evaluate its functionality.
-- **Flexible payment.** Payment on a monthly basis, according to the rental model, allows you to significantly save the budget, where all costs are transparent and can be regulated.
+- **Flexible payment**.
+Payment on a monthly basis, according to the rental model, allows you to significantly save the budget, where all costs are transparent and can be regulated.
-- **Improvements on demand.** There is no need to hire IT specialists to configure and maintain the application.
+- **Improvements on demand**.
+There is no need to hire IT specialists to configure and maintain the application.
 You can get advice or order a revision by sending an email to [support.1c.grm@mcs.mail.ru](mailto:support.1c.grm@mcs.mail.ru).
-- **Security** .
+- **Security**.
 The application infrastructure is based on the VK Cloud fault-tolerant services platform, where virtual machines provide reliable storage and processing of 1C applications.

 ## Who benefits from 1C: timing